wp-plugins/ai-responsive-gallery-album/readme.txt

 = 1.1 =
 * Added Micro Image gallery Features so user can easily view all the thumb photos of albums and navigate easily between them.

+= 1.2 =
+* Removed fancybox and added colorbox which is under MIT license.

 == Upgrade Notice ==
 * Upgrade Notice Notification